-- a) For allowing the inlet manifold boost pressure to exceed 100 mB\sec.
-Refer SSR Part 2 art 3.4.3.3 - b) For interfering with, turning off or otherwise preventing timing and tracking devices from performing as designed.
+- a) For allowing the inlet manifold absolute pressure to exceed 100 mBsec.
+Refer SSR Part 2 art 3.2.11 - b) For interfering with, turning off or otherwise preventing timing and tracking devices from performing as designed.
 Refer SSR 317 [v]. - c) Non-use of environmental mats in the DSP area.
-Refer SSR 316 [ii] d). - d) Non-use of environmental mats by vehicles at the designated route refuel points.
+Refer SSR 316 [ii] d).

+- d) Non-use of environmental mats by vehicles at the designated route refuel points.
 Refer SSR 316 [ii] d). - e) Second offence for misdemeanour or transgression in terms of SSR 317 [v]. - f) For contravening the refuelling procedures and regulations.
 Refer SSR 316 [iii] - g) Reserved